ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The base CoRIM document definition is described using CDDL {{-cddl}} that can be extended only at specific allowed points known as "extension points".

-The following types of extensions are supported in CoRIM:
+The following types of extensions are supported in CoRIM.

 ### Map Extensions